-Gridopolis is an innovative new strategy game where players (ages 8 and up) use simple parts to build and play games.
+Gridopolis is an innovative strategy game where players (ages 8 and up) use simple parts to build and play games.
 With familiar rules from checkers, chess and tic-tac-toe, it's fast and easy to learn.
 Just move, jump, capture, and win!

 No two games are the same